 Claudia Caporaso flashes a broad smile as she welcomes us into a trullo, her home in Alberobello, Italy.
 Outside, the white building with its conical roof blends into a scenic row of trulli converted into shops and restaurants.
 Inside, the home features a modern interior: bath and kitchen, a comfortable bedroom and a cozy living/dining space centered around a stone fireplace.
 Sometimes, and today is one of those times, she invites visitors in for a glimpse of past-made-present.
 In her shop next door, also in a trullo, Ms. Caporaso sells terracotta whistles made by local artisans.

-Tom and I were in Alberobello to experience Arboris Belli, an annual festival celebrating local traditions and culture.
+Tom and I were in Puglia–and Alberobello–to experience Arboris Belli, an annual festival celebrating local traditions and culture.
 We stayed in a trullo, ate in trulli restaurants and with Alberobello as our base, we explored the surrounding countryside.
-It will be a year until the next Arboris Belli festival, but the city’s cultural offerings, dining and touring opportunities and accommodations provide reasons to travel to Alberobello any time of year.

 A UNESCO World Heritage Site